 Dr. Kimberly Lovett Rockwell's experience as a board certified physician informs her approach to providing legal counsel to health care clients including hospitals and health systems, telehealth entities, and pharmaceutical and medical device entities.
 She advises clients on a variety of state and federal statutory and regulatory issues including Medicare and Medicaid reimbursement and compliance; health care fraud, waste, and abuse laws; civil monetary penalties and fee-splitting laws; fraud and abuse investigations arising under federal and state statutes including the False Claims Act (FCA) and the Anti-Kickback Statute (AKS); U.S. Food and Drug Administration (FDA) regulations; compliance program organization and implementation; HIPAA and state privacy and security laws; and telemedicine.

 Kimberly has held academic appointments and given numerous lectures on a wide range of health policy issues including health care reform, Medicare reform, and quality measurement at various academic institutions including Stanford University and the University of California, San Diego.
 She has published numerous book chapters and articles in peer-reviewed journals including JAMA (The Journal of the American Medical Association) and Nature Reviews Cancer and has been interviewed and quoted regarding health policy issues by journals such as Consumer Reports and U.S. World News Report.
 Kimberly has served on the board of directors for the Michigan State Medical Society and the San Diego County Medical Society and also has served on the Advisory Committee on Primary Care Reform and the Quality Technical Advisory Committee for the California Medical Association.
-She is currently a member of the Health Care Initiative at the Harvard Business School, the American Medical Association, and the Massachusetts Medical Society.
+She is a long-standing, active member of the American Medical Association and continues to serve patients at free clinics.

 - November 2018